 Hurricane Glazing Requirements

 Before you can choose the right glazing, you first need to understand what forces windows must withstand.
 While both hurricanes and tornadoes cause wind damage, it functions in different ways.
 Hurricane-resistant glazing is designed to protect the inside of a building from high winds, rain, and projectiles.
-Because a hurricane lasts longer than a hurricane, windows need to stay in place during a storm.
+Because a hurricane lasts longer than a tornado, windows need to stay in place during a storm.
 The main purpose of hurricane window glazing is to resist windborne debris.

 The impact test for hurricane glazing is a nine-pound two-by-four shot at 120 mph.
 Then in addition to standard pressure testing, windows must go through cycle testing measure long term resistance to flying debris.